larammerce/docs/8.x/theme-development/helpers.md

 </ul>
 ```

-The output would be the name of the logged-in user.
+The output would be the names of the authenticated system users.

 ```php
 <ul>